 A mouse study suggests that conjugated linoleic acid (CLA) can amplify metabolic activities, inhibit unnecessary binge eating, stimulate fat breakdown, and reduce harmful fat production in the body.

-Ghee is a keto-friendly fat, and if you add ghee to your diet in moderation, it can help you reduce calorie intake as ghee helps in faster digestion and works as a filler food.
+Ghee is a paleo and keto-friendly fat.
+Adding ghee to your diet in moderation can help you reduce calorie intake as ghee helps in faster digestion and works as a filler food.

-Ghee is a chain of monounsaturated fatty acids which are healthy dietary supplements.
+Ghee is a chain of monounsaturated fatty acids, which are healthy dietary supplements.

 Myth 3: Ghee aggravates food sensitivity